 A must for the home orchard.
 Hardy and self-fertile.
 Hardiest bloom in the spring.
 Resistant to fire blight; it's reported that if any trees survive, Seckels do.
 Fruit small, reddish-brown russet over yellow or greenish-brown.
 Best flavor.
 Flesh creamy white and sweet.
 Good for preserving, spicing.
 Thinning produces better size fruit.
+Often known as the Sugar Pear.
 Tree is naturally semi-dwarf.

 USDA Zone: 5,6,7,8,9,10